-Video/audio equipment may be used for safety purposes to monitor student behavior on the school campus.
+Brook Hill utilizes video surveillance cameras to ensure the maximum level of safety for all students, faculty, staff and visitors.
 Brook Hill reserves the right to have cameras in classrooms, testing rooms, and/or any other area of campus.
-(Cameras will not be in bathrooms or locker rooms.)
+Cameras will not be in bathrooms or locker rooms.
+All video recordings are property of The Brook Hill School.